zinczar/dotSOMM/README.md

 # dotSOMM
-dotSOMM: Using AI to create the next generation in interactive wine education
+dotSOMM: Using AI to create the next generation of interactive wine education